-Familiarize yourself with your loved one’s insurance policy.
-Understand ahead of time what services are covered and what the co-payments will be for the various treatments your loved one may need.
+Become familiar with your loved one’s insurance policy.
+Try to learn your loved one’s insurance coverage.
+Understand what services are covered and what the co-payments will be for the various treatments your loved one may need.

-Speak with an oncology social worker.
-Oncology social workers at CancerCare specialize in helping people cope with cancer.
-They can provide emotional support and help you develop a plan for dealing with practical challenges.
-They are also familiar with a wide range of resources for people with cancer and can provide you with referrals tailored to your needs.
+Ask an oncology social worker for help.
+Oncology social workers at CancerCare can give emotional support and develop a plan for dealing with practical challenges.
+They are also familiar with a wide range of resources for people with cancer and can provide you with referrals for your needs.

 Edited by Victoria Puzo, LCSW